nickdichev/huffman-elixir/blog_01.md

 {priority: 3}, [{priority: 1}] :: dequeue
 ```

 Since a queue is a first-in-first-out data structure, elements are removed in the order which they were placed in the queue.
-Since we inserted the element with priorty 3 before the element with priorty 1, it came off the queue first.
+Since we inserted the element with priority 3 before the element with priority 1, it came off the queue first.
 Consider the same operations on a priority queue (assuming 1 is a higher priority value than 3):

 ```elixir
 [] :: initial queue